risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

 ### Concurrency Number (`--concurrency-num`)

-- The concurrency number of each benchmark
+- The concurrency number of each benchmark.
+Workloads of each concurrency are almost the same.
 - Default value: 1

 ### Benchmark Type (`--benchmarks`)

 Comma-separated list of operations to run in the specified order.
-Following benchmarks are supported:
+Following operations are supported:

 - `writebatch`: write N key/values in sequential key order in async mode
 - `getrandom`: read N times in random order
-- `getseq`: read N times in sequential order
+- `getseq`: read N times sequentially
 - `prefixscanrandom`: prefix scan N times in random order

 Example: `--benchmarks "writebatch,prefixscanrandom,getrandom"`